aabhaasvineetmallik/sorting_scripts/README.md

 **Note:-**

-- **sorting_script_html.sh** uses a JavaScript file **toc.js** for automatically creating table of contents automatically by the names of pdf files in which the keyword in found.
+- **sorting_script_html.sh** uses a JavaScript file **toc.js** for creating a table of contents automatically with the names of the pdf files in which the keywords are found.
 So keep this file in the same folder as this script.
 - This scripts outputs the results in **Summary** folder in the parent directory of the current directory.

 **Known issues**

-- Location and name of the summary folder is fixed right now and currently set to the parent folder.
+- Name and location of the summary folder is currently fixed to 'Summary' and the parent folder, respectively.

 ## **sorting_script_txt.sh**